Mayor Amy Bublak

 She graduated from California State University Stanislaus in 1988 with a B.A. degree in Sociology and Criminal Justice.
 During her time there, Amy was twice elected student body President and earned NCAA All American honors as a member of the Track and Field team.
 In the fall of 2001, Amy was inducted into the CSU Stanislaus Athletics Hall of Fame.

 In 2005, she earned a Master of Public Administration degree (M.P.A) in Urban Government.

 As Mayor, Amy keeps her focus on the following goals:

 Mayor Bublak believes in a "balanced-budget" fiscal policy where budget priorities are discussed openly allocating financial resources in the best interest of all Turlock residents.
 Fiscal prudence is a top priority.

 A retired law enforcement officer with over two decades of service, Mayor Bublak has always believed in a strong public safety program to ensure the safety of all residents.
 As part of her ongoing plan, she will always make decisions that keep Turlock residents safe by prioritizing funding for public safety as that is local government's first duty and solemn obligation to its citizens.

 Economic Growth and Transparency:

 As Chair of the Turlock Council Economic Development Committee, Amy strives to work to create a business-friendly environment that enhances the quality of life for Turlock City residents.
-Since being elected Mayor, 265 new business have opened creating hundreds of new jobs for Turlock residents.
+Quality of life begins with robust job and entrepreneurial opportunities.

-In 2019, Mayor Amy Bublak was appointed to the Social Problems Working Group, a subcommittee of the Commission on Law Enforcement and Administration of Justice.
-The group was launched in January following an executive order from President Trump.
+On October 18, 2019, Amy was appointed by President Donald Trump to Attorney General William P Barry's Social Problems Working Group, a subcommittee of the Presidential Commission on Law Enforcement and the Administration of Justice.